 COVID-19 does not spread through air, unless you are breathing in air with contaminated droplets exhaled by an infected person.

+What is coronavirus transmission rate from your pet?
 There is no evidence that this disease can be passed on from animals that live in your home.
 However, as a practice, you should wash your hands after playing with or touching your pets.

-At the moment, there are no known medicines that can protect you from catching coronavirus.
+At the moment, there are no known oral medicines that can protect you from catching coronavirus.
 Home remedies, herbal medicines, alternative medicines have not been reported as effective.

-How dangerous is it?
+Coronavirus FAQ: How serious is it?

-What are the symptoms of coronavirus?
+Coronavirus FAQ: What are the symptoms?